 Top 10 Reasons to Write a Business Plan, Part 2

 Yes, business plans are often viewed by small business owners as necessary evils.
-That’s too bad, because writing your business plan can be one of your best business moves for success.
+That’s too bad, because getting a business plan consultant and writing your business plan can be one of your best business moves for success.
 In Part 1 of this blog series, we covered the first 5 reasons to write a business plan, in random order.
 They were:

 - Feasibility – Will Your Idea Work?

 - Prepare for Left Turns